alexzhirkevich/compottie/README.md

 ```

 ## LottieComposition
 `LottieComposition` is the parsed version of your Lottie json file.
 It is stateless and can be cached/reused freely.
-To create a `LottieComposition`:
-* Use `rememberLottieComposition(spec)`
-* Pass in a `LottieCompositionSpec`. `LottieCompositionSpec` is an open interface that lets you select the source (assets, string, network, etc.).
+Call `rememberLottieComposition(spec)` to create new composition. `LottieCompositionSpec` is an open interface that lets you select the source (string/zip, network/assets, etc.).

 For example:
 ```kotlin